Munderstand102/Munderstand102/README.md

 My goal is to uncover the intricacies of software solutions, be it web, mobile, or desktop applications, and use this knowledge to expand my understanding of software development and engineering.

+This is my secondary GitHub account.
+You can also check out my principal GitHub account: [Munderstand101][principal-github].

 ### Connect with me:

 [![Website](https://img.shields.io/badge/Website-Munderstand.com-blue?style=for-the-badge&logo=appveyor)][website]